Finding a Top Financial Advisor Firm in Fort Worth, Texas

 OverRidge Wealth Advisors

-OverRidge Wealth Advisors, formerly known as Lee Johnson Capital Management, LLC, is a fee-based financial advisor with $161 million in assets under management.
+OverRidge Wealth Advisors, formerly known as Lee Johnson Capital Management, LLC, is a fee-based financial advisor with millions in assets under management.
 The firm can trace its roots all the way back to 1970 when it was titled Lee Johnson & Associates.
-It specializes in investment and portfolio management, insurance planning and retirement planning.
-Financial planning, while offered, is not emphasized at this firm.
-There are no specified asset minimums and there are four advisors at OverRidge.

 As a fee-based firm, some of OverRidge's advisors sell insurance policies on a commission basis.
 However, irregardless of the possible conflict of interest that could arise from this, the firm is a fiduciary and therefore must act in clients' best interests no matter what.